themonkslab/dream_teamers_courses/dart/7.Procesamiento_de_datos/Exercises/1_exercise.md

 ## Requirements

 Your task is to create a program that can help the farmers analyze their sales data from the previous year.
-The program should read in a CSV file that contains information about each sale, including the date, the type of product sold, the quantity sold, and the price per unit.
+The program should read in a CSV file (`1_data.csv`)that contains information about each sale, including the date, the type of product sold, the quantity sold, and the price per unit.

 Your program should then do the following: